amirjani/amirjani/README.md

 I like to build things with distributed systems, SQL and NoSQL databases, Docker, PHP, TypeScript (and JavaScript), modern backend APIs.

-If my open source projects are useful for your **product/company** you can also sponsor my work on them.

 You can find me on:

 * [My website: amirjani.me](https://amirjani.me/)